RebelTechnology/OpenWareLab/Faust/Tutorial/02_DualVCA/README.md

 # Faust Tutorial 2: Dual VCA and Envelope Follower
 The first tutorial can be found in the [GitHub repository](https://github.com/pingdynasty/OpenWareLab/blob/master/Faust/FaustTutorial1_GettingStarted.md) or on the [OpenWareLab website](https://www.openwarelab.org/Faust/FaustTutorial1_GettingStarted.html)

-**Note:** this tutorial / Faust program was developed and tested on the Lich.
+**Note:** this tutorial / Faust program was developed and testet on the Lich.

 ### Uploading and Testing
 Save the program as a **.dsp** file and upload it at the [Rebeltech Patch Library](https://www.rebeltech.org/patch-library/create-patch).
 Hit compile and load or store it onto your device.
 To test and develop your Faust programs, you can use the [Faust Online IDE](https://faustide.grame.fr/).